zcroft27/Minecraft-Dashboard/README.md

 ## General Design Choices
 I intentionally do not want to be able to start/stop the **VM** from this dashboard, and do not want to parameterize the execution of SSH commands.
 The VM should only be turned on from the Azure dashboard.
-If my endpoints become vulnerable, I want a extra layer of security, ensuring the VM is off when I want it to be.
+If my endpoints become vulnerable, I want an extra layer of security, ensuring the VM is off when I want it to be.
 While allowing full console control could be nice, to do so would require allowing any command to be entered, which I don't feel comfortable securing.